DonnieTD/Liminal/ReadMe.md

 Scope is modeled as nested hashmaps arranged in a rose-tree structure.

+ASCII model:

+Scope 0 (file)
+  |
+  +-- Scope 1 (function)
+        |
+        +-- Scope 2 (block)

 Each scope:

-- is a hashmap mapping names to storage locations
+- maps names -> storage locations
 - is immutable once created
-- has a parent scope (except the root)
+- points to a parent scope

-File scope, function scope, and block scope are all the same mechanism.
-They differ only in when they are created and destroyed.
+File scope, function scope, and block scope are the same mechanism.

-At runtime, execution walks exactly one branch of the scope tree.
+They differ only in creation and destruction time.

-Scope resolution is a hashmap lookup:
+Scope lookup:

-- if the name exists, it is in scope
+- if name exists in current scope: in scope
+- else: lookup parent
-- if the name does not exist, that is an error or undefined behavior
+- else: error or undefined behavior

-No recovery or guessing is performed.
+No recovery or guessing.

 ---

 ## Lifetime Model

-Lifetime is treated as a runtime fact, not a type-system concept.
+Lifetime is a runtime fact, not a type-system concept.

 A storage location is:

-- born when it is created
+- born when created
-- alive while it exists in the current World
+- alive while reachable in the current World
-- dead once it no longer exists
+- dead once no longer reachable

-Lifetime is determined by:
+Lifetime is derived from:

 - scope existence
 - call stack frames
 - memory object lifetime

-Lifetime is simply the question:
+The only question asked:

 Is this storage alive now?

 ---